Skip to main content

 1.1 General Goal

-Define a framework to ensure the complete protection of Hydra iT's data and technological resources through the implementation of policies, security controls, and best practices that minimize cybersecurity risks, ensure regulatory compliance, and promote a safe and reliable work environment for all users.
+To define a framework for ensuring the comprehensive protection of Hydra iT's data and technological resources, through the implementation of policies, security controls, and best practices that minimize cybersecurity risks, ensure regulatory compliance, and promote a safe and reliable work environment for all users.

 1.2 Specific Goals

-• Establish access controls and permission management: Define and enforce access policies based on the principle of least privilege, ensuring that users can only access the information and functionality necessary for their role.
+• Establish access controls and permission management: Define and enforce access policies based on the principle of least privilege, ensuring that users can only access the information and functionalities necessary for their role.

-• Promote cybersecurity training and awareness: Design ongoing training programs for users, focusing on preventing common threats such as phishing and secure information handling.
+Promote cybersecurity training and awareness: Design ongoing training programs for users, focusing on preventing common threats such as phishing and the secure handling of information.

-• Commitment to continuous improvement: Ensure the effectiveness of information security processes, in accordance with ISO/IEC 27001, promoting data protection and risk management in a sustainable manner.
+• Commitment to continuous improvement: Ensuring the effectiveness of information security processes, in accordance with ISO/IEC 27001, promoting data protection and risk management in a sustainable manner.

-• Comply with applicable rules and regulations: Align Hydra iT's security policies with legal and regulatory requirements, ensuring compliance and avoiding penalties.
+• Comply with applicable rules and regulations: Align Hydra iT's security policies with legal and regulatory standards, ensuring compliance and avoiding penalties.

 2. SCOPE

 This policy applies to all employees, subcontractors, partners, and any other person who has access to the organization's information systems.
-It covers all systems, networks, devices, applications, and data that are owned by or under the control of the organization.
+It covers all systems, networks, devices, applications, and data that are owned by the organization or are under its control.

 3. INFORMATION AND INFORMATION SECURITY

 Information is the most valuable asset for organizations.
-For this reason, Hydra iT assumes responsibility for ensuring that both its data and that of the customers it manages are managed in accordance with the following fundamental principles:
+For this reason, Hydra iT assumes the responsibility of ensuring that both its own data and that of the clients it manages are handled in accordance with the following fundamental principles:

 • Confidentiality: Information must be protected against unauthorized access.
-Only authorized people should have access to information based on their roles and responsibilities.
+Only authorized individuals should have access to information based on their roles and responsibilities.

-• Integrity: Data and systems must be accurate and protected against unauthorized or unintentional modification.
+• Integrity: Data and systems must be accurate and protected against unauthorized or unintentional modifications.
 Information integrity is essential for making reliable decisions.

 • Availability: Information and systems must be available to authorized users when needed.